 We hope you love the products we recommend.
 SeriouslySmoked.com may earn a commission on qualifying purchases from Amazon Associates or other vendors.
 Read more here.

 There is no denying the fact that very few dishes are as mouth-watering as the classic Texas style smoked brisket.
+If you ask yourself, is the smoked food good for you and your family?
+A resounding ‘yes’ will be the answer.
 This quintessential barbecue is a firm favorite for many beef lovers due to its amazing spine-tingling flavor.
 Nevertheless, making this dish can seem a little daunting if you are a first-timer.

 There are different recipes and methods that you can use to prepare a perfect Texas style brisket.
 However, in this post, we are going to run through a simpler, and more traditional way of making this delicious meal.